Ring (mathematics): Definition

-Variations on terminology
+Variations in terminology

-In the terminology of this article, a ring is defined to have a multiplicative identity, while a structure with the same axiomatic definition but without the requirement for a multiplicative identity is instead called a "rng" (IPA: /rʊŋ/) with a missing "i".
+In the terminology of this article, a ring is defined to have a multiplicative identity, while a structure with the same axiomatic definition but without the requirement for a multiplicative identity is instead called a ring without identity or "rng" (IPA: /rʊŋ/).
+(Note: The missing i refers to "without identity".) with a missing "i".
 For example, the set of even integers with the usual + and ⋅ is a rng, but not a ring.
-As explained in ' below, many authors apply the term "ring" without requiring a multiplicative identity.
+As explained in ' below, many authors use the term "ring" without requiring a multiplicative identity.

 Although ring addition is commutative, ring multiplication is not required to be commutative: ab need not necessarily equal ba.
 Rings that also satisfy commutativity for multiplication (such as the ring of integers) are called commutative rings.
 Books on commutative algebra or algebraic geometry often adopt the convention that ring means commutative ring, to simplify terminology.

 In a ring, multiplicative inverses are not required to exist.
-A nonzero commutative ring in which every nonzero element has a multiplicative inverse is called a field.
+A nonzero ring in which every nonzero element has a multiplicative inverse is called a division ring and a commutative division ring is called a field.

 The additive group of a ring is the underlying set equipped with only the operation of addition.
 Although the definition requires that the additive group be abelian, this can be inferred from the other ring axioms.
 The proof makes use of the "1", and does not work in a rng.
 (For a rng, omitting the axiom of commutativity of addition leaves it inferable from the remaining rng assumptions only for elements that are products: ab + cd = cd + ab.)

-There are a few authors who use the term "ring" to refer to structures in which there is no requirement for multiplication to be associative.
+Some authors use the term "ring" to refer to structures in which there is no requirement for multiplication to be associative; see the nonassociative ring subsection below.
 For these authors, every algebra is a "ring".